IBM/cloud-native-starter/documentation/MinishiftDeployment.md

 These instructions are based on Kamesh Sampath's blog ["3 steps to your Istio Installation on Kubernetes"](https://medium.com/@kamesh_sampath/3-steps-to-your-istio-installation-on-openshift-58e3617828b0).

 You can create the Minishift cluster via script or <a href="SetupMinishiftManually.md" target="_blank">manually</a>.
-This script will setup a Minishift cluster with 4 CPUs and 8 GB RAM:
+This script will setup a Minishift cluster with 4 CPUs and 8 GB RAM, if you have more resources you can modify the script or use the manual instructions that are linked above:

 ```
 $ minishift-scripts/setup-minishift.sh